SNHU-CS/CS-330/mod2_tutorials.md

-# Section 2-1: Introduction to the CS-330 Tutorials
+# Section 2-1: Introduction to the CS-330 Tutorials (EXAMPLE CHANGE)

 [Insert video explaining how to use the Git repository with the code for these tutorials]